-Don’t be put off by the many equity release options out there!
+Don’t be put off by the many equity release options out there in Oct 2021!

 Like many over 55s, you’re likely considering equity release as a way to give you a financially free retirement.
-With myriad plans on the market, there are endless choices to consider.
+With so many plans on the market, there are endless choices to consider.
 We’re sure that you’re asking: what are the equity release options?

 By reading through this article, you can discover:

-- The 2 main types of equity release available.
+- The 2 main types of equity release available in Oct 2021.

 - The options available within these plans.